Sparse factor models of high dimension: Introduction

+Another line of research relates to sparse Bayesian factor models.
+Recent theoretical studies essentially derived from the strong factor framework: \cite{pati2014} studied posterior contraction rates for variance-covariance estimation under a particular class of continuous shrinkage priors for $\Lambda^\ast$; \cite{ohn2024} derived an inferential framework to learn the factor dimensionality and the sparse structure.
+The applications of the Bayesian approach typically concern gene expression data, as in \cite{west2003}.

-In this paper, we aim to tackle the issues previously mentioned when estimating any arbitrary sparse $\Lambda^\ast$.
-We consider the following problem: given $n$ observations of a $p$-dimensional random vector $X_i$, we jointly estimate $(\Lambda^\ast,\Psi^\ast)$ while penalizing $\Lambda^\ast$.
-To do so, we consider a system of penalized estimating functions to explicitly treat the identification constraint on $\Lambda^\ast$ through the specification of a restriction function.
-This allows us to consider the sparsest $\Lambda^\ast$ that does not necessarily satisfies the restrictions of \cite{bai2012} or \cite{uematsu2023a} imposed on $\Lambda^\ast$ for identification: the latter restrictions may imply sparse loading matrices but may also restrict the diversity of their sparsity patterns.
+In this paper, we aim to tackle the issues previously mentioned for the estimation of potentially any arbitrary sparse $\Lambda^\ast$.
+We consider the following problem: given $n$ observations of a $p$-dimensional random vector $X_t$, we jointly estimate $(\Lambda^\ast,\Psi^\ast)$ while penalizing $\Lambda^\ast$.
+We first establish the consistency of the factor decomposition-based estimator of $\Sigma^\ast$ for any arbitrary sparse $\Lambda^\ast$.
+Then, under a suitable identification condition, we derive the consistency of $\Lambda^\ast$ and $\Psi^\ast$, and prove the recovery of the true zero entries of $\Lambda^\ast$.
+Importantly, our identification restriction on $\Lambda^\ast$ allows us to consider the sparsest $\Lambda^\ast$ that does not necessarily satisfy the restrictions of \cite{bai2012} or \cite{uematsu2023a}: the latter restrictions may imply sparse loading matrices but may also restrict the diversity of their sparsity patterns.
+Since the seminal work of \cite{fan2001}, a significant literature on penalized M-estimators has been flourishing: see, e.g., \cite{fan2004} for an asymptotic analysis; \cite{loh2015} or \cite{poignard2022} for a non-asymptotic viewpoint.
+In particular, it has been applied to the estimation of variance-covariance and precision matrices of high dimension: e.g., \cite{rothman2008} derived consistency results for LASSO-penalized precision matrices; \cite{lam2009} established the ``sparsistency'' property of sparse variance-covariance, precision and correlation matrices based on the Gaussian ML, where sparsistency refers to the consistent estimation and the consistent recovery of all the true zero coefficients with probability one.
+Our proposed estimator for sparse factor models builds upon this framework.
+Our main contributions are as follows: we develop an estimation procedure for the estimation of sparse factor loading matrix; we prove the consistency and the correct recovery of the true zero entries when the dimension $p$ diverges; we provide an implementation procedure.

 \mds